 Planting on raised garden beds brings many benefits compared to planting on the ground.
-But the most crucial one is you can grow a garden even in a contamined soil area.
+But the most crucial one is you can grow a garden even in a contained soil area.

-Also, if you have back problems, raised beds can be the perfect solution.
+If you have back problems, garden beds can be the perfect solution.
 Also, check out our article on DIY garden beds made from scrap wood.

-But there's one disadvantage: you have to build the bed before you can start your garden.
-While garden bed is a simple construction, it's still an extra work.
+But there’s one disadvantage: you have to build the bed before you can start your garden.
+While garden beds are simple construction, it’s still extra work.

-Although raised garden beds are not a permanent construction, you don't want to move or replace it once you set them on the ground.
-Especially after you've added soil.
+Although garden beds are not a permanent construction, you definitely don’t want to move or replace them once you set them on the ground.
+Especially after you’ve added soil and plants.

 That’s why before you start building, there are four things to consider: